semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 - Access Kibana through your web browser at `http://localhost:5601`.

-- Go to the "Management" tab and create an index pattern for the `sensors_data` index in Elasticsearch.
+- Go to the "Management" tab and create an index pattern for the `office-index` index in Elasticsearch.

 - Navigate to the "Visualize" tab and create visualizations for CO2 concentration, humidity, temperature, light, and PIR motion sensor data according to the provided specifications.